pleaseonthekeys/my-blog-starter/content/blog/Just5_3/index.md

 ---
 title: Just 5- And Away we Go!!
 Plus a new weekly feature, Just $5(ish) Challenge, exploring $5ish flavor gems in NYC
 date: "2019-08-06"
-description: A Gelateria, A Little Growth Spurt, A Bigger Growth Spurt, An Upgrade, A Trick
+description: A Gelateria, A Little Growth Spurt, A Bigger Growth Spurt, A Totally Relevant Mind Set, An Upgrade
 ---

 ## A Tongue Curling Piece of Art for Just $5(ish): [*Amorino*](https://www.amorino.com/fr/boutiques.html)